DevExpress/devextreme-documentation/concepts/05 Widgets/Lookup/05 Configure Search Parameters.md

 ---

 There is a delay between the moment a user finishes typing and the moment the **Lookup** starts providing suggestions.
-To increase or descrease it, use the [searchTimeout](/api-reference/10%20UI%20Widgets/dxDropDownList/1%20Configuration/searchTimeout.md '/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#searchTimeout') option.
+To increase or descrease it, use the [searchTimeout](/api-reference/10%20UI%20Widgets/dxDropDownList/1%20Configuration/searchTimeout.md '/Documentation/ApiReference/UI_Widgets/dxLookup/Configuration/#searchTimeout') property.
 The delay is measured in milliseconds.

 ---
 ##### jQuery